porn-records/Porn-Records/submit_here/strict.adult.mypdns.cloud/README.md

 [*.bp.blogspot.com][blogspot.com] for sure do deliver a high number of pornographic material.
 It is probably the most used adult domain, if not it is certainly among TOP 10.
-(Have only personal refence points here, real numbers would be great)
+(Have only personal reference points here, real numbers would be great)

 ## Why should this be in the strict list.